Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README.md

 ### Deploying SPA to Azure Storage

-There is one single-page application in this sample.
+There is one Angular single-page application in this sample.
 To deploy it to **Azure Storage**, you'll need to:

 - create an Azure Storage blob and obtain website coordinates
 - build your project and upload it to Azure Storage blob